Fantastic Nature, Wildlife & More In Beautiful Coastal Virginia

 To begin, the nature and wildlife are incredible.
 I'm sure it's even more exciting when it's warmer.
 Coastal Virginia is a bucolic and lush landscape even in the dead of winter.
 This is due to the amount of parks, woodlands, swamps, and other natural areas.

+Williamsburg is a natural wonderland.
 However, the focus on Colonialism is way too celebratory.
-Too, there is a distinct lack of acknowledgement of the harms caused by colonization.
+Too, the harms caused by colonization don't seem to be acknowledgement.
 Now, I was only there briefly.
-So, they may recognize said harms more at different times of the year.
-That said, February isn't one of them.
-At least, as far as I know.
+So, they may recognize said harms at different times of the year.
+That said, February didn't appear to be one of them.
+At least, as far as I saw.

 Learn about online photography classes near Virginia Beach.